joeyday/glideguide.blog/_drafts/glidequery-perks-part-0.md

 ## GlideRecord isn't <abbr>SQL</abbr>

 Some common complaints I've seen around the interwebtubes are that GlideRecord can't do [stored procedures](https://en.wikipedia.org/wiki/Stored_procedure), [atomic transactions](https://en.wikipedia.org/wiki/Atomicity_(database_systems)), or [set operations](https://en.wikipedia.org/wiki/Set_operations_(SQL)).
-GlideRecord can't even select for specific columns; instead it always returns all the columns in a given table.
+Oddly, GlideRecord can't even select for specific columns; instead it always returns all the columns in a given table.

 It's always annoyed me that in GlideRecord logical <abbr>OR</abbr> takes precedence over logical <abbr>AND</abbr>, which is backward from every other programming language and query language I know.
 Incredibly, there's not even a way to force <abbr>AND</abbr> to take precedence over <abbr>OR</abbr> without using encoded queries, and, even then, you can't go more than a couple levels deep with nested <abbr>AND</abbr>'s and <abbr>OR</abbr>'s.
 It's remarkable this doesn't prevent us from getting things done more often.